 Here are some of our thoughts:

-- RED TELEPHONE BOOTHS – in today’s world of smart phones and instagram posts, running up the street to a photo booth to tell you mum you’re going to be late for dinner seems like a thing of the past.
-Yet still – red telephone booths remind us of a bygone era, and prove the perfect backdrop for your Snap Chat selfie.
+- RED TELEPHONE BOX– in today’s world of smart phones and instagram posts, running up the street to a photo booth to tell you mum you’re going to be late for dinner seems like a thing of the past.
+Yet still – a red telephone box reminds us of a bygone era, and proves the perfect backdrop for your Snap Chat selfie.

 The closest red telephone box to the hotel can be found in Smithfield Meat Market.